Overview

 Edit the parameters in the connection element based on the comment in the file and save the file.

-The filled-in file can now be used with any of the predefined PowerShell scripts to update/import data to the database defined in the file – copy it to any of the scrip folders and replace the configuration file that is already there.
+The completed file can now be used with any predefined PowerShell script to update or import data into the specified database.
+Simply copy it to any script folder and replace the existing configuration file.

 CSV Files